 On top of that, Spotify also offers a wide selection of covers and remixes, something that you can’t find in Pandora Premium.
 But all in all, both Pandora Premium and Spotify music library are comparable, although Spotify is the clear winner here.

-Spotify Music Downloader is a wonderful Spotify audio converter on Windows & Mac, which can download Spotify songs to other playable formats, thus users can play downloaded songs on other devices, such as the iPod, iPhone, Zune, PSP, etc.
+Spotify Music Converter Windows is a wonderful Spotify audio converter on Windows & Mac, which can download Spotify songs to other playable formats, thus users can play downloaded songs on other devices, such as the iPod, iPhone, Zune, PSP, etc.

 Both Spotify and Pandora are compatible with Android, Windows, and Apple devices.
 And yes, they both have dedicated apps for Windows and Mac computers.
 In that case, you don’t have any excuse not to listen to your favorite music.
 That aside, the devices currently supported by these music streaming services include: